Accio/accio.github.io/_drafts/edX-MedChem-Note6.md

 * Globulins (~2.5% weight of blood). $$ \alpha_{1} $$-acid glyocoprotein tends to bind basic drugs, such as disopyramide and lidocaine (~70%)

 ## ADME

+* Absoprtion: from administration point to the blood.
+* Distribution: drug transport to its target and from its target.
+* Metabolism: chemical modification of a drug, mostly in liver.
+Drugs go through the *hepatic portal system* to liver, where the *first pass effect* takes place.
+This has consequences on the bioavailability of drugs.
+* Excretion: waste removal, which mostly happens in kidney.

+### Lipinski's rules

+Developed by Chris Lipinski of Pfizer in 1997, Lipinski's rules predict whether a molecule is able to diffuse across membranes so that they can be absorbed from the digestive tract and enter the blood stream.
+These rules are also known as *Rule of Five*.

+* Molecular weight (MW) less than 500
+* Lipophilicity (logP) less than 5
+* Hydrogen bond acceptors (HBA) less than 10
+* Hydrogen bond donors (HBD) less than 5.

+LogP, developed by the late Corwin Hansch, is a measure of lipophilicity, which is defined by the base-10 algorithm of an equilibrium constant (*P*) for the partitioning of a drug in a biphasic system of 1-octanol (non-polar) and water (polar).
+A molecule that is preferentially solved in 1-octanol (logP>5) is too lipophilic to adequately dissolve in digestive fluids.

+clogP stands for *calculated* logP based on chemical structures.

+HBA are mostly oxygen and nitrogen atoms in the structure, because they have lone pairs.
+Exceptions are lone pairs that are extensively involved in resonance.
+For instance amide nitrogens in amino acids, and nitrogens in aromatic rings.

+The number of HBDs is determined by the number of O-H and N-H bonds in the structure.